All fat loss occurs because of a calorie deficit, meaning you are burning more calories than you are eating. ALL diets work this way!

 Make small adjustments daily while you continue to track your intake.
 Do this until your regular food intake matches your goal.

 Making it Part of Your Lifestyle:

 In all of my programs, we work on making this whole process mindful and intentional.
 A major part of that is becoming mindful of the habits around food you already have.
 You can’t truly change your habits unless you know what your habits are.
 Some you may be aware of already and some not.

-Do it with me, holding your hand, in the Body After Baby Program.
+Do it with me, holding your hand, providing you feedback and support along the way in my signature TRANSFORM-you Program.